-- The second step is to organize to learn from the process as it takes place, and at the conclusion of the negotiation itself. - An organization can improve its overall negotiating skill and turn that skill into an important capability by doing the following: providing training and preparation for negotiators, clarifying organizational goals and expectations from any agreement and clarifying when negotiators should walk away, insisting that every negotiating team develop a BATNA and work to improve it, developing mechanisms for capturing and reusing lessons learned from previous negotiators, and developing negotiating performance measures and linking them to rewards. - Because organizational competence is the sum of the competences of an organization's individual members, the chapter concluded with the characteristics of effective negotiators.
+- An organization can improve its overall negotiating skill and turn that skill into an important capability by doing the following: providing training and preparation for negotiators, clarifying organizational goals and expectations from any agreement and clarifying when negotiators should walk away, insisting that every negotiating team develop a BATNA and work to improve it, developing mechanisms for capturing and reusing lessons learned from previous negotiators, and developing negotiating performance measures and linking them to rewards. - Because organizational competence is the sum of the competencies of an organization's members, the chapter concluded with the characteristics of effective negotiators.
 These define the goals that management should aim for in developing organization-wide capabilities.

-An effective negotiator:

-- Align negotiating goals with organization goals - Prepares thoroughly and uses each negotiating phase to prepare further - Uses negotiating sessions to learn more about the issues at stake and the other side's BATNA and reservation price - Has the mental dexterity to identify the interests of both sides, and the creativity to think of value-creating options that produce win-win situations - Can separate personal issues from negotiating issues - Can recognize potential barriers to agreement - Knows how to form coalitions - Develops a reputation for reliability and trustworthiness
+An effective negotiator: - Align negotiating goals with organizational goals - Prepares thoroughly and uses each negotiating phase to prepare further - Uses negotiating sessions to learn more about the issues at stake and the other side's BATNA and reservation price - Has the mental dexterity to identify the interests of both sides and the creativity to think of value-creating options that produce win-win situations - Can separate personal issues from negotiating issues - Can recognize potential barriers to agreement - Knows how to form coalitions - Develops a reputation for reliability and trustworthiness

-Subchapter12.3.
-Characteristics of ineffective negotiators
+Subchapter XII.3.
+Characteristics of Ineffective Negotiators